 When we released our first version of renderBeamer back in 2014, it was major news both for us as a business and obviously for you, our customers.
-The days when you had to manually prepare your project and send it to the farm were over.
+The days when you had to manually prepare your project and send it to our render farm were over.
 You no longer had to go through a 10 step manual process to get a scene to the render farm and only then have it rendered.
 Oh, and by the way, the download process was also manual back then.

 Now that we have renderBeamer, things are much easier.
 You can use our DCC plugin to quickly prepare and send the scene, have the project uploaded and the rendered frames downloaded back to you – all automatically.
 Sounds simple.
 And it should be.
 However, the technology under the hood isn’t.
 And quite honestly, it has been a while since we’ve made a major update to the tech and the visual interface of renderBeamer.